 - Efficient ways plotting and presenting data (what to present and how?)

 - Solution difficulties (what to do to get solutions?)

 - Simulator selection (Eclipse or CMG's, black oil, composition or thermal?)

 - Gridding (how many blocks? local grid refinement, corner point gridding)

-First day will be held at the Sofitel Hotel, in Cairo.
-The participants will fly the next day to Sharm.
-The course will be continued, in Sharm.
+First day will be held at Holiday Inn maadi (formerly Sofitel Hotel), in Cairo.
+The participants will fly the next day to Hurghada.
+The course will be continued in Hurghada.

 Dr. James Sheng is an associate professor in the petroleum department of Texas Tech University, USA.
 Before that he had worked in the oil industry for more than 20 years.
 He is experienced in reservoir simulation, EOR and well testing.
 In reservoir simulation, he used almost every reservoir simulator, from black oil to chemical simulators.
 The projects he completed include software development, simulation of lab tests, well tests, and field cases.

 He holds a Ph.D. degree from University of Alberta.
 He has (co)authored over 40 papers, and holds 4 US patents and 2 provisional US patents.
 Recently, his book, Chemical Enhanced Oil Recovery, has been published by Elsevier.